earthly/website/blog/_posts/2021-09-22-awk-examples.md

 $ awk '$1 =="hunger_games"{ print $1}'
 hunger_games
 ```
-I can see that that works with the amazon dataset as well:
+I can see that it works with the amazon dataset as well:
 ``` bash
 awk -F '\t' '$4 == "0439023483"{ print $6 }' bookreviews.tsv | sort |  uniq
 The Hunger Games (The Hunger Games, Book 1)